DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/reference/models/idp.md

 * ***Type***

     Protocol type of the provider.
-Default to *"oidc"* for the *OidcProvider*.
+Defaults to *"oidc"* for the *OidcProvider*.

 * ***Authority***